Internships

 The Tricia Smelter '71 Special Collections Internship Fund

-In 2021 Tricia Smelter established an endowment to fund internships in Special Collections at Musselman Library.
-Her intent was to provide opportunities in conservation of materials and exhibitions.
-These internships align with Smelter’s passion for history and her desire for greater awareness of the lessons to be gained from the study of history.
-At Gettysburg she majored in mathematics, but has been a lifelong student of history, with particular interest in the Revolutionary War era.
+In 2021 Tricia Smelter established an endowment to provide opportunities in conservation, preservation, and exhibitions.
+This internship aligns with Smelter’s passion for history.
+At Gettysburg Smelter majored in mathematics, but she has been a lifelong student of history, with particular interest in the Revolutionary War era.

 Support the Smelter Internship